Refactoring Legacy Code

 Once you’ve cleared away obvious clutter, focus on reducing cyclomatic complexity — the number of paths through your code.
 Deeply nested loops and conditionals often signal that your code is too complex.

-getNode(). - A loop processing elements becomes
+- A loop processing elements.

 Each extraction simplifies the main method, turning tangled logic into a sequence of clear steps.

 Refactoring is about small, reversible improvements.
 After every working change, commit your code.
 Even if you stop early, the code should already be in a better state.
-Follow the Boy Scout Rule: leave the code cleaner than you found it.

 Composing Methods

-does.
 For instance, a getJsonForDoc() method might have three clear steps:

-- Get the node to parse.
+- Get the node to parse using

-- Process each element.
+getNode(). - Process each element with

-- Close the JSON string.
+processElement(). - Close the JSON string via

 This makes the method self-documenting.
-You no longer need verbose comments — the structure and names tell the story.
+You no longer need verbose comments — the structure and names tell the whole story.

-Summary & Key Lessons
+Summary & Key Lessons:

 - Reduce cyclomatic complexity by extracting methods and naming them clearly.